 According to studies, Facebook is the most popular social network in Singapore, Thailand and Indonesia, especially for expats and locals alike.
 And according to reports, in 2016, 43% of Singaporeans use Facebook every month, comparing all other social media platforms.
 In Thailand, the statistic shows that around 18.9 million people are using Facebook throughout the day.
 It is reported that three in four Indonesians who use the internet also use Facebook.
 Note that Facebook is not available in China.
 If you are an expat interested in Facebook, we recommend that expatriates check out our Expat Financial Facebook page.

 As of 2016, 63% of Singaporeans are using Instagram.
 According to a recent study conducted by ConnectedLife, Malaysians are very active on Instagram as results show that users have gone from 59% to 73% in the past year.
 Another large Instagram usage nation in Asia is Indonesia.
 According to Instagram’s internal data, Indonesia is the largest market for Instagram in the Asia Pacific, with 45 million users.
-Unfortunately, Instagram is also banned in China, but some people are able to access the site via a Virtual Private Network.
+Unfortunately, Instagram is also banned in China, but some people can access the site via a Virtual Private Network.
 Don’t forget to visit our Instagram page.

 Research shows that YouTube is the most preferred and popular video platform in Thailand.
 YouTube Thailand is ranked as top 1 in Southeast Asia and top 10 in the world; 81% of Thais say YouTube is the first place they go for video.
 Other markets with the highest viewership in Asia are Vietnam, Japan and India.
 Check out our expat and insurance YouTube channel.